section-engineering-education/engineering-education/content/articles/stateful-vs-stateless-architectures/index.md

 3. You should have founding knowledge of networks bandwidths, servers, and clients.

 ### Introduction
 During the 1980s, servers handled most of the complex computations as clients were limited in the scope of operations that they could fulfill.
-However, as time passed by, a global increase in web usage led to the development of the Hypertext Transfer Protocol (HTTP), web browsers, and other client-side software and hardware.
+However, as time passed, a global increase in web usage led to the development of the Hypertext Transfer Protocol (HTTP), web browsers, and other client-side software and hardware.

-Coincidentally, the rise in web usage led to an increase in the number of clients, as the clients could also handle many of the functions previously performed on servers.
+Coincidentally, the rise in web usage led to an increase in the number of clients, as they could also handle many of the functions previously performed on servers.

 ### What Are Stateful and Stateless Architectures

 Stateful and stateless architectures define how users interact with services on the internet.

-Stateful based services maintain track of clients' records or sessions and apply different functionalities to similar user inputs based on the user's previous records. on the other hand, stateless services rely on the clients to keep track of transaction data, focusing on operations that  modifiy the system's resources instead of its state.
+Stateful-based services maintain track of clients' records or sessions and apply different functionalities to similar user inputs based on the user's previous records.
+On the other hand, stateless services rely on the clients to keep track of transaction data, focusing on operations that modify the system's resources instead of its state.

 ### Network Protocols and their Architectures